Tara (mountain): Geography

-The national park consists of a group of mountain peaks with deep picturesque gorges between them.
+The national park consists of a group of mountain peaks with deep picturesque gorges among them.
 The highest point of the park is the Kozji Rid peak on the Zvijezda mountain, with 1,591 m.
 The most striking of these gorges is the Drina Gorge, with its sheer drops from 1,000 to 250 m and extensive views of western Serbia and nearby Bosnia.
 It also encompasses the gorges of the rivers Rača, Brusnica and Derventa and the waterfall of Veliki Skakavac on the river Beli Rzav.
 The area is also characterised by karst caves, pits, springs, and viewing points (Kićak, Smiljevac, Bilješke Stene, Kozje Stene, Vitimirovac and Kozji Rid).

 The deepest sections of the Drina canyon are cut on the slopes of the Zvijezda, Tara's natural northwestern extension, sometimes also called High Tara, between the mouths of the Žepa river and Neveljski stream.
 The canyon is cut in the massive, layered mid-Tertiary limestone deposits.
 The cliffs are extremely steep, with rock creeps, partially under the vegetation (forests and shrubs) and partially barren.
 The deepest canyon in Serbia, the Zvijezda Canyon, was discovered only on 12 June 2010.
 Due to its seclusion and inaccessibility in the bend of the Perućac lake, it is inhabited by bears and chamois.
 The canyon is located on the right side of the Drina, being completely within the national park area.
 The stream of Selski Potok flows through it for 2,5 km, down the altitude of 500 m through some 40 waterfalls, varying from 5 to 40 m.
 Over the final waterfall, the Selski Potok flows into the Drina.